cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''''

-While the fundamental material flows are defined as the raw quantity of each isotope that is being transacted, there will be a growing set of transformations that convert these number densities into other interesting metrics/quantities including:
+While the fundamental material flows are defined as the raw quantity of each nuclide that is being transacted, there will be a growing set of transformations that convert these number densities into other interesting metrics/quantities including: